sameerafarvin/capstone/README.md

 # Agile

 - Project managed using agile principles: iterative development, regular review, and adaptation.
-- User stories and MOSCOW prioritisation guided feature development.
+- User stories and MoSCoW prioritisation guided feature development.
 - Kanban board (Trello/Jira/other) used for task tracking.

 # Credits

-I would like to credit Code Institute project.
+I would like to credit Code Institute's project.
 I would also like to credit ChatGPT for code generation and its amazing assistance throughout the project.

 **Acknowledgements**